 As long as boxed wine keeps its stigma, budget wine drinkers in America are stuck with this reality.
 Clayton Christensen argued for Forbes back in 2009 that it would take disrupters to change the wine market on a consumer level.

 I would argue, it’s still waiting to happen and likely will continue to wait.
-So for now, my final point about secretly loving boxed wine.
+So for now, my final point is about secretly loving boxed wine.

 5. Drinking Boxed Wine Leads to Funny Stories

 Out at dinner this week, the topic of boxed wine came up.